francescagiada/reconstruction-based-auditing-cxr/README.md

 ```

 Tested with Python 3.10+. `requirements.txt` documents known-compatible minimum versions for
-the packages actually imported across all five stages — the exact environment used for the
+the packages actually imported across all five stages (the exact environment used for the
-original training run was not preserved (external HPC environment), so this is not a frozen
+original training run was not preserved, external HPC environment), so this is not a frozen
 historical pin.
 If exact reproducibility down to numerical noise matters, re-pin after a first
 successful run in a fresh environment.